What Allergy Sufferers Need to Know

 How Furnace Filters Are Rated

 Many filter manufacturers follow the Minimum Efficiency Reporting Value (MERV) rating system established by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
 The MERV number is an indication of the filter’s effectiveness at trapping particles.
 A MERV 1 filter traps dust bunnies but allows most dust to pass right through, while a MERV 16 traps bacteria and particles as small as .30 to 1.0 micron and is used mostly in operating rooms.
 If you don’t have allergies, a MERV 7 furnace filter will work just fine in your home.
 And if you do have family members with allergies, go up to a filter with a MERV 11 rating.
+That will suffice as a good allergy furnace filter.

 However, some filter manufacturers and retailers have developed proprietary rating systems like Microparticle Performance Rating (MPR) or Filter Performance Rating (FPR).
 Before you buy a filter based on an MPR or FPR rating, look for a MERV to FPR/MPR chart online (nordicpure.com/info/what-ismerv is one site) or contact your furnace service company for a filter recommendation based on your particular furnace.